-|Professors’ Corner is a monthly free teleconference sponsored by the ABA Real Property, Trust and Estate Law Section's Legal Education and Uniform Laws Group.
-Each month’s call features a panel of law professors who discuss recent cases or issues of interest to real estate practitioners and scholars.|
+|Professors’ Corner is a monthly webinar (on the second Wednesday of each month) which features a panel of law professors, discussing recent cases or issues of interest to real estate or trust and estate practitioners and scholars.|

-Wednesday, May 8, 2013
+Wednesday, December 11, 2013